JustinGOSSES/sideproject_planning/README.md

 Side project planning to avoid just.... working on stuff

 ## Current Most Active Projects Are:
-- "VisualAwesome"... reusable visualizations of the community that comes from Awesome Lists.
+- [Visual Awesome](#visual-awesome) : reusable visualizations of the community that comes from Awesome Lists.
 - https://github.com/JustinGOSSES/nasa_contractor_jobs_information

 ---------------------------------